-(2) The bufferyardBuffer Yard shall be included as a part of the property to be maintained by the ~~homeowners~~homeowner's association, or owner of the lot.
+(1) The Buffer Yard shall be included as a part of the property to be maintained by the homeowner's association, or owner of the lot.

 (E) Building setbacks; SF.
 The following setbacks are the minimum requirements.
 Distances indicated are exclusive of public or private motor vehicle easements or rights-of-way.